redwoodjs/redwoodjs-com-archive/docs/testing.md

 }
 ```

-Here we added a litle more information to the "fail" messages so we know which one we encountered.
+We also added a little more information to the "fail" messages so we know which one we encountered.
 Try running that code again and you should see "fail: no error thrown" in the console.

 <iframe width="100%" height="300" src="//jsfiddle.net/cannikin/mgy4ja1q/7/embedded/result,js/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0" class="border"></iframe>